-If we developed a BFA, we would certainly recruit throughout the state for students, but would also consider the current student population.
+A BFA would certainly recruit students from throughout the state, but it would also consider the current student population.
 Most CW track students are transfer students.
-They would not be able to fulfill the requirements for a BFA without attending Stockton for between three and four additional years.
+Many would not be able to fulfill the requirements for a BFA without attending Stockton for between three and four additional years.
 However, as we discovered, most would be willing to stay at Stockton to fulfill those requirements, even if it meant they earned more credits than required to graduate.
 Still, for some students, we would keep a Creative Writing track LITT degree option as well as a BFA.
 These students could take the same classes as BFA students, simply less of them, as they do now, so keeping both degree options would not be a burden.
-We would simply need to develop a set rules for those who wished to transfer from one degree to the other.
+We intend to develop a set rules for those who wish to transfer from one degree to the other.
 (For an index of current courses and anticipated new courses for the BFA, see Appendix 2).

 There are many benefits to establishing a BFA in creative writing here at Stockton.
-The BFA would develop an already strong program within LITT and offer our talented students more in-depth study of creative writing as an art and as a profession.
+The BFA would develop an already strong program within LITT and offer our talented students more indepth study of creative writing as an art and as a profession.
 It would fulfill a need state-wide and beyond, for a BFA program.
 The BFA would also make Stockton a regional leader in Creative Writing and, adding to the BFA in visual arts, help develop Stockton as a leader in the arts in general.
-It would also contribute to the surrounding community through potential service courses.
+Lastly, it would contribute to the academic community through potential service courses, such as LITT Teaching Creative Writing, LITT 3000 Freelancer's Life (Publication Protocols, etc.), and LITT 3000 Literary Magazine internship.